100 First Foods For Babies

 When should I offer my baby finger foods?

-But it’s important to make sure that they’re safe and age-appropriate.
-Finger foods should be soft and ‘smushable’ between finger and thumb, but not so soft that they disintegrate in your baby’s hand.
+Just make sure they’re safe and age-appropriate.
+Finger foods should be soft and ‘smushable’ between your finger and thumb, but not so soft that they disintegrate in your baby’s hand.

 They also need to be easy for your baby to hold - babies don’t develop a pincer grip until 8-12 months, so early finger foods need to be foods that can be held with the whole hand.

-Here are some ideas of finger foods that work well for babies (and parents!) who are just starting out:
+Here are some first finger food ideas for babies (and parents!) who are just starting out:

 • Pieces of soft cooked vegetables such as sweet potato, potato, pumpkin and zucchini or soft raw vegetables such as cucumber sticks